Heinrich-Barth/sit-down-and-play/README.md

 Make sure you have [Node.js](http://nodejs.org/) installed.
 You will find further details about development and adaptation at the end of this page.

 Open your terminal and access this project folder.
-THen run the following commands:
+Then run the following commands:

 ````
 npm install
-npm run local
+npm start
 ````

 Your app should now be running on [localhost:8080](http://localhost:8080/).